shovon/hyperguard/README.md

 ### Power to the client

 Want to go beyond what this library has to offer?
 You're in luck.
-Ninazu won't lock you into using a quazi-proprietary `addMethod` function.
+Type Guardian won't lock you into using a quazi-proprietary `addMethod` function.
 You are free to create your own validators.

 Better yet, these validators can be used beyond just validation; but also data transformation.